electronicwhisper/electronicwhisper.github.com/thesis/onward/onward.md

 # What are Alternative Programming Interfaces?

-I will divide programming interfaces into three aspects: physical, conceptual, and social.
+I will divide programming interfaces into three overlapping aspects: physical, conceptual, and social.

 ## Physical Interfaces